aswinsuresh24/aswinsuresh.github.io/researchpro.md

 share-img: /assets/img/path.jpg
 ---

+### Automated Catalog of Long Period Variables with the Palomar Gattini-IR

+under Prof. Mansi Kasliwal, Caltech

+I developed a gradient boosted decision tree classifier to sift out Long Period Variables (LPVs) from heavily class-imbalanced lightcurves from Palomar Gattini-IR achieving 96% accuracy and a g-mean score of 0.969.
+I also assisted in observing interesting candidates flagged by the classifier with the Triple Spectrograph instrument on Palomar Observatory.

 ### Real-Bogus Astrophysical Transient Classifier for GROWTH-India Telescope

 under Prof. Varun Bhalerao, IIT Bombay

-I am working on buiding a deep learning model to classify the transient events obtained through image subtraction on GROWTH-India Telescope data.
+I built a deep learning model to classify the transient events obtained through image subtraction on GROWTH-India Telescope data.
 The science, reference and difference images are used as inputs to the neural network, which gives a real-bogus score between zero (for bogus) and one (for real) as output.
 The model implementation is done using the Keras API of TensorFlow.